 Community nursing services – general information

-- providing care to meet assessed clinical needs
+• providing care to meet assessed clinical needs

-- working with other health care providers
+• working with other health care providers as required.

-Back to topWho can provide community nursing services
+Who can provide community nursing services

-To receive community nursing services for an assessed clinical need a client must have either a:
+To receive community nursing services for an assessed clinical need, a client must have either a:

 Which clients need a referral

-- new to receiving CN services
+• new to receiving community nursing services

 Who can refer clients

-- a treating doctor in hospital
+• treating medical practitioner in hospital

-- a hospital discharge planner
+• hospital discharge planner

 Coordinated Veterans’ Care (CVC) Program